5/14/2025

 Operator

-Your next question is from Sidon Oligonofen from Stevens.
+Your next question is from Sidon Lugonathan from Stevens.
 Your line is now open.

 speaker

 Hi.
 Good morning.
-I'm Mohamed Enteppe.
+Amit, Mohamed, and Pepe.
 Thank you for the update.
 I'm glad to see the continued improvement with the Lotus 7 data as it matures.
-My first question is on the progress with the Lotus 5 and Lotus 7, and when we can expect maybe conversations with regulators to occur, are the communications with regulators necessary since we're going after this compendia listing strategy?
-And if you did have a meeting with FDA regulators, what can be gained from it for listing and going forward listing on guidelines?
+My first question is on the progress with, like, the Lotus 5 and Lotus 7, and when we can expect maybe conversations with regulators to occur.
+You know, are the communications with regulators necessary, since we're kind of going after this Compendia listing strategy?
+And if you did have a meeting with FDA regulators, what could be gained from it for, you know, listing and going forward listing on guidelines?

 speaker